 A TBI can range from mild to severe.
 Depending on the nature or severity of the injury, it may not be apparent at the time that a serious trauma to the brain has occurred.

 If you exhibit any of the above-referenced symptoms, it is important to seek medical treatment as soon as possible and to mention any recent accidents to medical professionals.
-It is generally not possible to reverse initial damage, but timely interventions, sometimes including surgery, can stabilize the brain’s condition and prevent further damage.
-Long term physical, occupational, speech, or language may be able to mitigate damage in moderate to severe cases, or help a patient and his or her family cope with permanent damage more effectively.
+It is generally not possible to reverse the initial damage, but timely interventions, sometimes including surgery, can stabilize the brain’s condition and prevent further damage.
+Long-term physical, occupational, speech, or language may be able to mitigate damage in moderate to severe cases or help a patient and his or her family cope with permanent damage more effectively.

 - Cognition problems

 - Sensory processing complications

 - Communication difficulties